Loading ...

 1. Sturdy Hiking Shoes

 The most important thing to wear on a safari in Uganda is a sturdy pair of hiking boots.
-I bought KEEN Women's Targhee II Mid WP Hiking Boot and broke them in over a 2 week period in Ireland before embarking on our East African adventure.
+I bought KEEN Women's Targhee Mid WP Hiking Boot and broke them in over a 2 week period in Ireland before embarking on our East African adventure.

 I like KEEN because the toe box tends to be extra wide thus limiting pinching.
 The boot also offered sturdy ankle support to ensure we kept our footing on tough terrain.